moreniekmeijer/moreniekmeijer/README.md

 Hi, I’m Niek

-A musician who recently started coding.
+A musician and coder.
-Java, JavaScript, HTML & CSS and Max/MSP (low-code language).
+Java, JavaScript, HTML & CSS and Max/MSP.

 My musical side: [Dawn of a New World](https://linktr.ee/dawnofanewworld).